GilOliveira/weblog.lol-build/README.md

 TL;DR: Do whatever you want with it, no attribution required (although is always apprecciated :D).
 You're on your own though, no warranty/support here.

-The code in this repository is made available under an MIT No Attribution license.
+The code in this repository is made available under the BSD Zero Clause License.
 You can read it in [`LICENSE`](LICENSE).

 Improvements are always welcome!